CDCgov/trusted-intermediary/CONTRIBUTING.md

 ### Add the Key to GitHub

+Follow the steps outlined on [GitHub's documentation for adding your GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).

 ### Set-up Git to Sign Commits

-Follow just the GPG key steps outlined on [GitHub's documentation for adding your GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key), but consider the following.
+Follow just the GPG key steps outlined on [GitHub's documentation for configuring git with your signing key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key), but consider the following.

 - When running the `git config` commands, you may not want to use `--global` unless you want the settings to apply to all your cloned git repositories, even ones that aren't from GitHub.
 - You will only need to install and configure a GUI PIN entry program (for example, `pinentry-mac`) if you don't do your commits in a terminal.
 For example, a non-terminal, GUI interface in your IDE or the GitHub application.